 IndiGo promoters' feud simmer; shareholders meet on Jan 29 to discuss AoA changes

 The development comes more than six months after Gangwal flagged concerns over corporate governance lapses at InterGlobe Aviation, the parent of the country's largest airline IndiGo.
-The meeting is being convened on January 29 following a request by Rakesh Gangwal (RG) Group and related entities who together hold 36.64 percent stake in the company, a regulatory filing said on Friday.
+The meeting is being convened on January 29 following request by Rakesh Gangwal (RG) Group and related entities who together hold 36.64 per cent stake in the company, a regulatory filing said on Friday.

 The group comprises Rakesh Gangwal, Shobha Gangwal and The Chinkerpoo Family Trust (Trustee: Shobha Gangwal and J P Morgan Trust Company of Delaware).
 The differences between co-founders and co-promoters -- Rakesh Gangwal and Rahul Bhatia -- came to the fore in July 2019 after Gangwal sought market regulator Sebi's intervention to address alleged corporate governance lapses at the company.
 In the wake of the feud, arbitration proceedings are also going overseas between the two promoters' sides.